 In 2010, FML began campaigning for better and safer walking and cycling routes within Frome and connections to neighbouring towns and villages.
 The organisation was set up as a charity in June 2016.

 Why is it taking so long?

-The principle physical barriers to constructing cycleways are roads, railways, and rivers.
+The principal physical barriers to constructing cycleways are roads, railways, and rivers.
 Each has an established bureaucracy which moves at a glacial speed and has stringent requirements to ensure that their interests are not affected.
-We often need to use private land, and have no powers to acquire it compulsorily.
+We often need to use private land, and have to negotiate with landowners to build on their property.

 Are local landowners supporting the route?

 Some have been extremely helpful, but others have been reluctant to discuss the options with us.
 It only takes one to block a potential route.